ng-bao/CTF-Writeups/Wannagame2026/enum-or-exfil.md

 Password: `sneaky_network`

-By using that password, finally we can extract the hidden file which contain the flag.
+By using that password, finally we can extract the hidden file containing the flag.

 Flag: `W1{1t's_n0t_that_hard_t0_solve_th1s_r1ght?_(*^_^*)}`